CarbonScaler: Leveraging Cloud Workload Elasticity for Optimizing Carbon-Efficiency: CarbonScaler Optimality

 \section{CarbonScaler Optimality}

+The carbon scaling problem addressed by \systemName is a marginal resource allocation problem, where greedily selecting the local optimum (maximum marginal capacity per unit carbon), as in Algorithm~\ref{alg:proposed_algorithm}, yields the global optimum solution \cite{greedy_optimal}.
+Consequently, the optimality of the \texttt{Carbon Scaling Algorithm} follows from the theoretical results of \cite{greedy_optimal} and is shown below.

+\begin{theorem} Consider a distributed batch job with a known monotonically decreasing marginal capacity curve, s.t. $MC_m > MC_{m+1}>.. > MC_{M}$.
+The job needs to finish work $W$, within $n$ time slots with known carbon costs $c_1, c_2,..., c_n$, respectively.
+Greedily selecting the slot $i$ and scaling the job to $j$ servers with the highest marginal capacity per unit carbon $MC_j/c_i$\footnote{We assume that switching cost (scaling up or down) between time slots is negligible.}, in each step, results in the lowest (optimal) amount of carbon consumption. \end{theorem}

-The carbon scaling problem resembles a fractional knapsack problem that can be solved optimally using greedy algorithms \cite{clrs}. \begin{proof} We prove Theorem 1 by contradiction.
+\begin{proof} We prove Theorem 1 by contradiction.
 Let $S$ be an optimal solution schedule that finishes work $W$ and has a carbon cost $C_S$.
-The schedule $S$ is constructed by allocating time slots and number of server, until $W$ is completed.
-The tuple $(i,j)$ denotes the $i$-th time slot and the $j$-th server allocated to the job. $MC_j$ is the marginal work done when allocating the $j$-th server, and $c_i$ is the carbon cost used per server at time slot $i$.
+The schedule $S$ is constructed by allocating time slots and number of servers, until $W$ is completed.
+The tuple $(i,j)$ denotes the $i$-th time slot and the $j$-th server allocated to the job. $MC_j$ is the marginal work done when allocating the $j$-th server, and $c_i$ is the carbon cost used per server at time slot $i$, where we assume perfect knowledge of both.
 The total carbon cost is $C_S=\sum_{i\in n}{c_i \times S[i]}$, where $S[i]$ is the used number of servers at time slot $i$.

 The tuple $(k,l)$ denotes the $k$-th time slot and the $l$-th server, with marginal capacity per unit carbon of $MC_{l}/c_{k}$.
 Assume that there exists a time slot $i$ and a number of servers $j$, where $MC_{l}/c_{k}>MC_{j}/c_{i}$, s.t., $(i,j) \in S$ and $(k,l) \notin S$.
 We denote $S^{'}$ as a new schedule, where we only switch the $i$-th time slot and $j$-th server with $k$-th time slot and the $l$-th server, which has the higher marginal capacity per unit carbon.
-To ensure that the schedule $S^{'}$ finishes work $W$, the amount of work $MC_j$ must be incorporated in the new schedule.
-We denote $c_i$ and $\gamma$, as the old carbon and new carbon cost to perform work $MC_j$, respectively. $\gamma$ is computed based on the relationship between $l$ and $j$, where:
+To ensure that the schedule $S^{'}$ finishes work $W$, the amount of work $MC_j$ must be incorporated into the new schedule.
+We denote $c_i$ and $\gamma$, as the old carbon and new carbon costs to perform work $MC_j$, respectively. $\gamma$ is computed based on the relationship between $l$ and $j$, where:

 In the first case $(l\leq j)$, $MC_l\geq MC_j$ and job will use part or all of the time slot $k$.
 In the second case $(l>j)$, $MC_l < MC_j$.
 We perform $MC_l$ work in time slot $k$, and run the overflow work, $MC_j - MC_l$, in time slot $i$, utilizing $\frac{MC_j - MC_l}{MC_j}$ of time slot $i$ and all of time slot $k$.